bluesky-social/atproto/SECURITY.md

 ## Reporting a Vulnerability

 Please do NOT report possible security vulnerabilities in public channels such as GitHub Issues.
-If you believe you have found a security vulnerability, please email us at `security@blueskyweb.xyz` with a description of the issue.
+If you believe you have found a security vulnerability, please email us at `security@bsky.app` with a description of the issue.

 We will respond as soon as possible and follow up with our planned fix and timeline.